Eyelid Surgery Seattle WA – Blepharoplasty

 With respect to the lower lids surgery, the incision for the fat pad removal is done on the inside from the subconjunctival approach.
 There are three fat pads on the lowers and a small portion of this fat is removed to get rid of the tired look.
 Most patients over 50 years of age will need a small pinch of excess lower eyelid skin.
 If this is the case, this is a conservative 2-3 mm pinch that is taken directly at the subciliary line directly below the eyelashes and is covered by the lower curl of the eyelashes themselves.
 This incision, when necessary, is closed with Histocryl tissue adhesive that will fall off in 7 – 10 days after surgery.
 When patients awaken in the recovery room, the eyelids are relatively numb.

-Dr. Portuese will examine the upper and lower eyelids during the consultation.
+Dr. Portuese will examine both eyelids during the consultation.
 He will also take photographs of the eyelids and computer imaging can be performed at the eyelid consultation.
 The computer imaging is a communication tool ( not a guarantee of how patients will look ), but it gives an idea of what to expect.
-This is also an opportunity for patients to discuss expectations from the procedure ( eyelid rejuvenation. )
+This is also an opportunity for patients to discuss expectations from the procedure ( eyelid surgery. )

-During the consultation, Dr. Portuese will review before and after photos of real patients from Washington State, Portland and surrounding areas.
+During the consultation for eyelid surgery in Seattle WA, Dr. Portuese will review before and after photos of real patients from Washington State, Portland and surrounding areas.
 Board certified facial surgeon Dr. William Portuese will also review the visual field obstruction test if it is performed prior to the examination by an ophthalmologist.
 If there is a significant visual field obstruction, usually over 30′ in primary gaze, a patient’s insurance may cover a portion of the surgery.
 This will be determined by the visual field obstruction test.

-The Upper and Lower Blepharoplasty can be performed alone, or in conjunction with additional cosmetic surgery such as a Facelift or Rhinoplasty – Nose Job.
-If you’d like to learn more about the benefits of upper lid surgery, please don’t hesitate to contact our surgical office today for more details.
+Blepharoplasty can be performed alone, or in conjunction with additional cosmetic surgery such as a Facelift or Rhinoplasty – Nose Job.
+If you’d like to learn more about the benefits of upper lid surgery, please don’t hesitate to contact our plastic surgery office today for more details.

 Complications of a blepharoplasty